TeamFND/DiffUtils/DOC_EN.md

 * Create the list oа elements of any data type with possibility to reverse your changes
 * Modify the list
   + insert items into the position
-  + add items at the end of the list
+  + add items to the end of the list
   + remove certain element
   + replace certain element with any other value
   + clear the list